1. You have to get up earlier than you want to

 5. You have to lead when no one else is following you… yet

 Leadership is about doing the right thing even when no one else is watching (also in line with the definition of integrity).
 You also have to lead when no one else is watching.
 You have to be persistent in getting your message through when you feel like no one is listening.
 Somewhere someone IS looking, and it might change their life (and yours).

 6. You have to give more than you get in return right away

 Leadership is not a privilege; it’s a responsibility.
 Taking a salary cut, doing the “dirty work,” staying later.
 These things are inevitable.
 For everything you gain, something must be sacrificed.

 7. You have to try and fail and try again

 8. You have to run faster even though you are out of breath

-Our brains are programmed to protect us and when you feel like you can’t do it anymore, you have only accessed a small percentage of what you can actually do.
-Being tired and feeling over it means now is the time to push even harder, you owe your team that.
+Our brains are programmed to protect us, so there will come a time where you feel you can no longer continue.
+When it happens, you will have accessed only a portion of what you can actually do.
+Being tired and feeling over it means it’s the perfect time to push even harder.
+The best is yet to come.

 10. You have to care more about others than they care about you